 The Hayes River provides outstanding wilderness opportunities.
 Nine lakes and the connecting river offer unparalleled wilderness canoeing and kayaking, alternating between white-water and flat-water paddling.

 One trip that encompasses the full downstream route begins at Norway House and ends at York Factory on Hudson Bay, approximately 600 km in total, but paddlers can also start their trip at Oxford House, for a 380 km trip.
 Norway House to Oxford House takes approximately eight to 10 days to paddle, and Oxford House to York Factory takes 14 to 18 days.
 There are over 90 undesignated campsites along the route, approximately 45 sets of rapids and falls, many of which are runnable by experienced white-water canoeists, and approximately 27 portages, some of which are pullovers or can be lined.
-Additional information on river access, accommodation, services and maps is available from Manitoba Sustainable Development.
+Additional information on river access, accommodation, services and maps is available from Manitoba Conservation and Climate.

 Who Manages the River?